This is a "living document" that will get edited or added to from time to time as new questions come up that we think others may want to know...

 Does Appalachian ADV have rental bikes?

 At this time, we do not offer motorcycle rentals but it is something we are looking into for the future.
 If you are interested in riding one of our events but need a bike, we suggest checking out Riders Share.
-Can you expect the rally/tour to go smoothly with no issues?
+Can you expect the event to go smoothly with no issues?
 Not all the time!
 We have put in hours upon hours, miles upon miles to plan out each event and we do that to help mitigate as many issues as possible.
 ADV means adventure and with adventure there is a touch of the unknown.
 The weather, the road/trail conditions or blockages, potential mechanical issues, or any one of a myriad of troubles could come across our path.
 But with risk, comes reward.
 We started this thing to give people the opportunity to have an experience, to meet a group of fellow adventure seekers, and work as individuals on a team to get us through each day.
 Sometimes the issues are the most memorable part of an adventure.

 Can I ride two-up with my partner on a Guided Tour?